-(h) Limitations.-Nothing contained in this section prohibits the Association from entering into any financing arrangements for the purpose of financing a deficit, provided that the pledge of catastrophe recovery charge amounts under such financing agreements shall not result in the actual levying of any catastrophe recovery charge until after the Association has incurred a deficit and until after the Commissioner has approved implementation of the Association's catastrophe recovery charge plan. requirements of this section have been met.
-Nothing in this section prevents the Association from utilizing financings under both subdivisions (1) and (2) of subsection (c) of this section or either of them in the same calendar year or there being in existence more than one catastrophe recovery charge under either subsection or both subsections at the same time; provided all catastrophe recovery charges, whether imposed by the Association or the North Carolina Recovery Finance Authority, may not in the aggregate exceed ten percent (10%) of the annual policy premium on any one policy of insurance."
+(h) Limitations.-Nothing contained in this section prohibits the Association from entering into any financing arrangements for the purpose of financing a deficit, provided that the pledge of catastrophe recovery charge amounts under such financing agreements shall not result in the actual levying of any catastrophe recovery charge until after the Association has incurred a deficit and until after the Commissioner has approved implementation of the Association's catastrophe recovery charge plan.
+Nothing in this section prevents the Association from utilizing financings under both subdivisions (c)(1) and (c)(2) of this section or either of them in the same calendar year or there being in existence more than one catastrophe recovery charge under either subsection or both subsections at the same time; provided all catastrophe recovery charges, whether imposed by the Association or the North Carolina Recovery Finance Authority, may not in the aggregate exceed ten percent (10%) of the annual policy premium on any one policy of insurance."

-SECTION 2.3.
+SECTION 3.3.
 G.S.
 120-123 is amended by adding a new subdivision to read: